 While it’s not ideal, I know I’m better off having a margarita after the gym than I am if I drink one without working out.
 And though my big feet have often made me self-conscious at the gym, where my giant sneakers stand out against my skinny calves, they also carry me across New York City on an almost daily basis, and they rarely hurt — even after a night of dancing in 4-inch heels.
 So though I don’t spotlight my feet, I appreciate them.

-Using a wabi-sabi perspective to view so-called flaws doesn’t mean relinquishing your standards, but it does allow you to see and care for your present self exactly as you are.
+Taking a wabi-sabi perspective doesn’t mean lowering your standards, but it does allow you to see and care for your present self exactly as you are.